 Knowing the symptoms of diabetes, including the very first signs are critical to catching the disease early.
-With almost 19 million people currently diagnosed with diabetes, you would think this is a fairly straight forward issue.
+With almost 25 million people currently diagnosed with diabetes, you would think that identifying the symptoms of diabetes would be fairly straight forward issue.

 Incredibly, however, the National Institute of Health estimates that at least 7 million Americans have diabetes, but are unaware of their condition.
 This represents over 27 percent of all diabetes cases in the United States.
 There is an incredible disconnect between what is being diagnosed and what is actually occurring in this country.
 More importantly, the lack of diagnosis delays proper treatment and can contribute to further complications.

 Okay, so why is it so hard for doctors and individuals alike to spot the first signs of diabetes, such a prolific and well known disease?

 The simple answer is that the early warning signs of diabetes tend to be fairly common and very subtle.
 Many Americans may simply shrug off the symptoms as harmless.
 For example, fatigue is a symptom of diabetes.
 Neither your doctor nor you probably leapt to a diabetes diagnosis with that symptom!

 Unfortunately, these symptoms can be anything but harmless.
 The symptoms can also be similar depending upon the type you may have.
 However, it is important to look at how each type’s symptoms manifest itself and how you can spot it early and avoid complications.

 Let’s take a look at the most common types of diabetes and their corresponding symptoms.

 Symptoms of Diabetes – Type 1

 The symptoms of type 1 diabetes are a bit unique because they tend to manifest themselves rather quickly.
 Often the symptoms will develop in a matter of months, if not weeks.

 While the symptoms may develop rapidly, unfortunately the destruction of certain cells may have been occurring for years.